FabRuju/Unity-Attributes-Essentials/Docs/NotesAttribute.md

 # QuickNote Attribute for Unity
 > [!NOTE]
-> Add the [QuickNote] attribute above any field in your script to create a customizable note in the inspector.
+> Add the [QuickNote] attribute above any field in your script to create a customizable note **in the inspector**.
+>
-> This is particularly helpful for adding important reminders that can be reused across different parts of your code.
+> This is particularly helpful for adding important reminders that can be reused across different parts of your code without having to re-write it all over    again.

+> [!WARNING]
+> The note can hold up to 60 characters.
+If you need more space, check notes attribute.

 ### About
 QuickNote is a custom Unity attribute that allows you to add and modify quick notes directly in the Inspector.